Still34/landing/_posts/writeup/2020-07-14-rgbctf-part2.md

 ![Adding references](/assets/images/posts/rgbctf-2020-07-14/typeracer-05.png)
 ![Adding references](/assets/images/posts/rgbctf-2020-07-14/typeracer-06.png)

-Then it's a matter of commiting some crimes against humanity to get the thing working.
+Then it's a matter of committing some crimes against humanity to get the thing working.
 You can find the incantation to summon dark forces below.

 ```vb
 Public Declare PtrSafe Function SetForegroundWindow Lib "user32" (ByVal HWND As LongPtr) As LongPtr